tofumatt/quotes/README.markdown

 The last part is handy if you run a chat in Campfire or on IRC and want to create a bot that will automatically post a recent quote to the site.
 I encourage the bot to respond to `>> quotes.txt`, because that's kind of hilarious.

+## Installation/Setup ##

+You'll want to use virtualenv.
+You need Python 2.6 to run Quotes.txt.
+South is used for database migrations.

+**TODO:** Provide more details about getting this Django app up and running.

 ## Acknowledgments ##

 Thanks to [Mozilla's playdoh](https://github.com/mozilla/playdoh) for some boilerplate ideas about handling local settings, app/lib/vendor folders, and package requirements.

+## License ##

+Quotes.txt is MIT-licensed.
+You can do pretty much whatever you want with it, ftw.